testcomputer/thm-modules/Intro-2-Cyber/Vocab-List.md

 history:
 The history command displays a list of previously executed commands in the terminal session.
 It provides a record of commands entered by the user, along with their command numbers.
 This command is helpful for reviewing past actions and rerunning commands from history.

+su: Short for "switch user" or "substitute user," the su command is used to change to another user account without the need to log out and log back in.

+- (hyphen): The hyphen indicates that a complete login session should be initiated for the target user.
+This ensures that the target user's environment is set up as if they had logged in directly, including setting the home directory and environment variables.